• Level of education

 2.3 Other common interferometers & applications

-1. Diffraction (3h)
+1. Diffraction (3 hours)

 3.1 Near field & far field

-3.3 Far-field Fourier transform
+3.3 Fourier transform in the far field

 3.4 Diffraction through a hole

-3.5 Young's cracks
+3.5 Young's slits

 3.6 Diffraction grating

 III.
-PRACTICAL WORK (12h)
+PRACTICAL WORK (12 hours)

 TP1.
-Polarization & Diffraction of light
+Polarization & Diffraction of Light

 TP2.
 Mach-Zehnder amplitude modulator for optical communications

 TP3.
-Grating spectrometer
+Grating Spectrometer

 TP4.
 Detection of weak optical signals